Sentry at a glance

 Mobile leak detection

-For inspecting greater lengths of subsea assets, such as trunk pipelines, our compact yet high-performance Solstice side scan-sonar containing powerful automatic target recognition (ATR) algorithms can be integrated into an AUV to provide detection and location of any containment losses of oil or gas.
+For inspecting greater lengths of subsea assets, such as trunk pipelines, our compact yet high-performance Solstice side scan-sonar containing patented automatic target recognition (ATR) algorithms can be integrated into an AUV to provide detection and location of any containment losses of oil or gas.

 CCS site monitoring

 - Wired and battery-powered Sentry IMS options